cmucc/infra-docs/source/core_systems/daemon_engines/creation.rst

 apt-pinning is the safe way of pulling in packages from testing as needed while running Debian stable.

+Once you have this done you want to install libguestfs-tools

 **TODO** Fix this